RazdorChat/api/README.md

 ## :dart: About ##

 Razdor is a innovative new project redesigning the way we communicate in a open way.<br/>
-We belive that open source communication is the only way forward in a time where big corps steal and sell your data<br/>
+We believe that open source communication is the only way forward in a time where big corps steal and sell your data<br/>

 ## :sparkles: Features ##